 Argos, seeing this turn of events as a chance to flex its muscles, reached out to Athens for support, which it got, along with the support of a few other smaller city-states.
 However, this move cost the Argives the support of the Corinthians, who were not willing to make such an affront to their longtime allies on the Peloponnese.

 All of this jockeying led to a confrontation between Sparta and Argos at Mantineia, a city in Arcadia just to the north of Sparta.
 Seeing this alliance as a threat to their sovereignty, the Spartans amassed a rather large force, around 9,000 hoplites according to Thucydides, and this allowed them to win a decisive battle that brought an end to the threat posed by Argos.
 However, when Sparta saw Athenians standing alongside the Argives on the battlefield, it became clear that Athens was not likely to honor the terms of the Peace of Nicias, an indication that the Peloponnesian War was not yet over.
+Thus, the Peace of Nicias treaty was broken from the start and, after several more failures, was formally abandoned in 414 BC.
+Thus, the Peloponnesian War resumed in its second stage.

 Athens Invades Melos

 An important component of the Peloponnesian War is Athenian imperial expansion.
-Emboldened by their role as the leader of the Delian League, the Athenian assembly was keen to find ways to expand its sphere of influence, and Melos, a tiny island state in the southern Aegean, was a perfect target, and it’s likely the Athenians saw its resistance from their control as stain on their reputation.
+Emboldened by their role as the leader of the Delian alliance, the Athenian assembly was keen to find ways to expand its sphere of influence, and Melos, a tiny island state in the southern Aegean, was a perfect target, and it’s likely the Athenians saw its resistance from their control as stain on their reputation.
 When Athens decided to move, the superiority of its navy meant Melos stood little chance of resisting.
 It fell to Athens without much of a fight.

 This event didn’t have much significance in the Peloponnesian War if we understand the conflict simply as a fight between Athens and Sparta.
 However, it does show how, despite the Peace of Nicias, Athens was not going to stop trying to grow, and, perhaps more importantly, it showed just how closely Athenians linked their empire with democracy.
 The idea was that if they did not expand, someone else would, and this would put their precious democracy at risk.
 In short, it’s better to be the rulers than the ruled.
 This philosophy, which was present in Athens before the outbreak of the Peloponnesian War, was now running rampant, and it helped provide justification for the Athenian expedition into Sicily, which played an important role in restarting the conflict between Athens and Sparta and also perhaps dooming Athens to defeat.